hector4213/hector4213/README.md

 ### Hola 👋, Im Hector

-Hey its me Hector and im going to write something here
+Nice to meet ya!
+I have a passion for code, solving problems.
+I'm friendly, love to learn new things and always try and keep an open mind.
+You never know what you might learn from others so its best to listen!

 - 🔭 I’m currently working on personal projects
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently learning Ruby and Rails
 - 👯 I’m looking to collaborate on anything javascript!
-- 🤔 I’m looking for help with finding a web dev role
+- 🤔 I’m looking for help with finding a developer position
 - 💬 Ask me about myself or my code
 - 📫 How to reach me: hectorpwns@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm trained as a Nurse and still work as one
+- ⚡ Fun fact: I am a proud owner of an MPC and enjoy sampling and making beats on my free time(i have none right now)

 Find me on [<a href="https://www.linkedin.com/in/hector-clara-14b90118/"><img src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>]()